Stencyl/stencylpedia/chapter-3/animations.md

 * Easier to define collision bounds, particularly for weapons.
 * Confines extra behaviors to the separate actor, rather than creating 1 monolithic actor with everything.

-## Takeaway

-Now that you've gone through this problem, what's the bigger takeaway?
-In your game development journey, you'll encounter more problems, some which have no obvious solution.
-Often, there are multiple plausible solutions a problem that you must compare to each other to decide what's best for your particular game.

-Even if you found this discussion to be obvious, we hope you appreciate that game development is challenging and complex, and even with tools like ours, you'll inevitably need to solve problems and call upon your prior experience and intuition to tackle them.

 ## Gotchas